microbiomedata/workflow_documentation/docs/chapters/overview.rst

 The NMDC workflows are also available as a web application.
 NMDC EDGE takes an updated EDGE Bioinformatics framework and has only the NMDC workflows integrated in order to make these workflows accessible in a user-friendly interface.
 (A brief introduction to EDGE Bioinformatics is found in the EDGE ABCs.)
 NMDC EDGE is provided as a webservice especially for users who are not comfortable with running command line tools or without the computational resources to run the command line versions.

-The NMDC EDGE webservice is available at: https://nmdc.edge-bioinformatics-test.org
+The NMDC EDGE web application is available at: https://nmdc.edge-bioinformatics-test.org

 Execution Evironment